bluefoxr/COINrDev/README.md

 # COINr
-Composite indicator construction and analysis
+An R package for composite indicator construction and analysis

 A package under construction for building and analysing composite indicators.